 The standard method requires you to calculate your total home office expenses each year and use this amount as your tax deduction.

 The simplified method allows you to multiply $5 per square foot of home used for your business with a maximum allowed amount of 300 square feet.
-This method might be more efficient if you don’t have time to track your qualified home office expenses for a self-employment tax deduction or understand how to use MACRS depreciation tables.
+This method might be more efficient if you don’t have time to track your qualified home office expenses for a self-employment tax deduction or understand how to use a MACRS depreciation table.

 However, these rates can vary by year depending on the IRS’s wishes and might not be as rewarding as the standard method.
 The decision is yours about whether you prefer one method to the other.
+In either case, you can prepare your taxes with TurboTax to minimize your tax bill.

 - Lower tax rates: The tax law kept the seven existing federal income tax brackets.
 However, it lowered the tax rate of every bracket except for two.
 This reduces the amount of money you pay on each additional dollar of income by varying amounts.